Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 # Platform as a Service (PaaS)

+## General features

+### Auto Scaling & Scaling-to-Zero

+The PaaS services described in this document are designed to run on orchestrated, cloud-native platforms where horizontal auto scaling is a native capability.
+Auto scaling dynamically adjusts the number of active instances in response to application load so that services can absorb traffic peaks while avoiding unnecessary over‑provisioning during off‑peak periods.

+At the platform level, an Horizontal Pod Autoscaler (HPA) or analogous controller continuously observes key metrics exposed by the workloads and the underlying infrastructure.
+These metrics commonly include CPU utilization, memory consumption, request rate, queue or backlog depth, and custom application indicators exported through standard monitoring interfaces.
+When the measured values exceed or fall below configured thresholds, the controller increases or decreases the replica count within the minimum and maximum limits defined for each service.

+The same mechanism applies to many PaaS building blocks beyond purely stateless functions.
+These components can be configured to scale out when demand increases, distributing traffic across additional instances, and to scale in when demand subsides, consolidating activity on fewer instances.
+This behavior reduces the need for manual capacity planning, while still allowing organizations to define guardrails such as per‑tenant quotas, reserved capacity, or upper bounds imposed by licensing and compliance requirements.

+For suitable workloads, several PaaS services also support scaling‑to‑zero.
+When a workload becomes idle and there are no active requests or tasks to process, the orchestration layer can progressively drain and stop all runtime instances associated with that service, leaving only the control and configuration plane active.
+In this state, compute capacity is released instead of being reserved for an idle service, which reduces the operational surface exposed to potential threats and improves infrastructure utilization.
+When new load arrives after a scale‑to‑zero phase, the platform automatically recreates the necessary runtime instances and starts routing work to them as soon as they become healthy; this can introduce a controlled start‑up latency, which can be mitigated for latency‑sensitive services by configuring a small minimum number of always‑on instances.

+Scaling‑to‑zero applies to workloads whose runtime instances can be stopped while still meeting durability and availability requirements.
+State‑heavy services such as relational databases, message brokers, and some analytics engines typically maintain at least one active replica or a minimal cluster footprint to guarantee durability, failover, and predictable performance characteristics.
+For these services, elasticity is achieved through controlled horizontal scaling of nodes, vertical tuning of resource allocations, and scheduled maintenance windows, with the serving tier remaining continuously available.

+In all scenarios, auto scaling integrates with the platform’s monitoring, logging, and governance capabilities.
+Scaling events are traceable, auditable, and can be correlated with business and security metrics to validate that capacity changes remain compliant with corporate policies.

+### Security Patching

+Security patching is part of the Vulnerability Management (VM) process and concerns the operational activities involved in applying software updates (called patches or fixes) designed to resolve security vulnerabilities found in operating systems, applications, firmware, or other IT components.

+In practice, security patching:

+- fixes security flaws that could be exploited by attackers.
+- improves system stability and reliability.
+- reduces the risk of attacks such as malware, ransomware, or unauthorized access.

+These activities are carried out according to established schedules (Periodic VM) or as a result of risk analyses, internal/external alerts, or specific needs in response to urgent patches (such as emergency patches or zero-day patches), i.e., non-periodic (on-demand) VM.

+The VM process pursues the following objectives:

+- identifying and assessing potential weaknesses (vulnerabilities) in the technological infrastructure.
+- verifying compliance with security standards and corporate policies.
+- checking the robustness of networks, systems, or applications against the possibility of exploitation by new cyber threats. evaluating the effectiveness of remediation actions taken to improve the security of systems, networks, or applications.

+The Security Operation Center (SOC), manages the VM process by performing the following activities:

+- defines the scope of Vulnerability Management activities.
+- contributes to planning the activities.
+- relays any alerts or warnings from external or internal sources.
+- analyzes the reports produced by the SOC.
+- validates the remediation plan.

+The SOC, for its part, performs the following operational activities:

+- collects vulnerability alerts from both internal and external sources.
+- gathers information about the affected assets.
+- plans, together with the CISO, security assessments aimed at identifying the technological perimeter subject to VM.
+- carries out VA/PT activities and prepares the related reports.

+The phases of the vulnerability management process are:

+a) Planning
+b) Execution of activities
+c) Definition of the remediation plan
+d) Implementation of the remediation plan
+e) Monitoring

+In the specific case of PaaS services provided on the Kubernetes cluster, VM and security patching activities make use of the StackRox tool.
+StackRox  is the solution used to verify container security, providing capabilities to identify critical vulnerabilities in managed StackRox environments and supporting the processes of checking, monitoring, and correcting identified security issues:

+- Vulnerability Management
+- Network Segmentation
+- Compliance
+- Detection and Response

+### Encryption

+The Data at Rest Encryption requirement—i.e., ensuring the confidentiality of data stored on the infrastructure’s disks through encryption—is fulfilled by integrating the storage solutions, for both block storage and object storage, with a centralized Key Management System (KMS).

+Specifically, for block storage, the confidentiality of data within Persistent Volumes (PV) created on the Kubernetes cluster infrastructure is ensured through the Ceph storage solution, which supports volume encryption.
+The enablement and configuration of the integration with the external KMS is performed at the storage class level, using the Key Management Interoperability Protocol (KMIP).

+For object storage, the confidentiality of stored data is guaranteed through the native integration provided by the storage application solution (MinIO) with the KMS.
+MinIO supports automated SSE-KMS encryption for all objects written to a bucket, using a specific external key (EK) stored in the external KMS.
+MinIO encrypts stored data using a unique key retrieved from the KMS.
+The KMS is responsible for storing and managing the master key used to protect the data-encryption key utilized by the MinIO system.

+All data-transmission communications are secured in accordance with the Data in Transit Encryption requirement.
+Protection is ensured through the mandatory use of the Transport Layer Security (TLS) protocol across all network channels.
+TLS provides confidentiality, integrity, and authentication for data exchanged between system components.

+### Replication

+The protection of data integrity and availability within the PaaS platform is ensured by integrating the Kubernetes cluster with a centralized backup service delivered through a Veeam solution.

+To integrate Veeam with Kubernetes clusters, the Veeam architecture must include a Media Agent responsible for executing the actual backup of the K8S cluster.
+Backup operations are performed through APIs exposed by the K8S infrastructure.

+The Kubernetes objects subject to backup are:

+- the distributed etcd database hosted on the master nodes.
+- the Persistent Volumes (Block & File Storage) provided by the Ceph service.

+Given the criticality of the etcd database - which manages and stores the state and configuration of all objects within K8S - its backup is performed at a very high frequency (several times per hour).
+Furthermore, for certain types of applications (e.g., PostgreSQL databases) running on the K8S platform, achieving Application-Consistent backups requires integrating pre/post-backup scripts.
+These scripts place the application in a “quiesce” (read-only) state for the duration of the volume snapshot, and then perform an “unquiesce” operation to restore normal read-write activity.
+The Veeam backup platform allows the configuration of these pre/post scripts for each application requiring this approach to ensure Application-Consistent backup execution.

+### List of services

 The following table lists the services included in the *Platform as a Service (PaaS)* category.

 | FAMILY                               | LIST OF SERVICES                                            |